VFLins/ftp_download/README.md

 # ftp_download
- Utilities to files from ftp servers
+Utilities to download files from ftp servers with minimum dependencies.

+Documentation currently in the code.